 A new medical component is being added under the Personal Assistant service, called Medical Personal Assistant.
 Independent Living Skills Development has been changed to Day Habilitation with more specific criteria in the service definition to highlight fundamental skills necessary to reside in the community.
 Criteria for Day Habilitation one on one services has been included as a Medical or Behavior Exception.
 Community Integration has been moved from the umbrella of Independent Living Skills Development to a separate stand-alone service, and provides clarification on the activities and skills allowed in order to support community integration and independence.
 Home Skills Development service has been replaced with Individual Skill Development as a stand-alone service, and provides clarification on the activities and skills allowed in order to support community integration and independence.
 Applied Behavior Analysis replaces Behavior Analysis Service to reflect recently approved MO HealthNet services and procedure codes in state plan.
 Job Preparation was renamed to Prevocational services to match CMS definition.
 The language was strengthened to be aligned with HCBS Community Settings Rule and to better individualize the service.
-Community Employment was renamed to Supported Employment services to match CMS definition.
-The language was strengthened to be aligned with HCBS Community Settings Rule and to better individualize the service.
 Co-Worker Supports was renamed to Job Development as it was previously embedded within the Community Employment definition.
 The language was strengthened to be aligned with HCBS Community Settings Rule and to better individualize the service.
 Job Discovery was renamed to Career Planning to match CMS definition.
-The language was strengthened to be aligned with HCBS Community Setting Rule and to better individualize the service.
-Communication Skills Instruction service was removed since it has not been used and the service falls within the Community Specialist definition.
+The language was strengthened to be aligned with HCBS Community Settings Rule and to better individualize the service.
+Community Setting Rule and to better individualize the service.
+Community Setting Rule and to better individualize the service.
+Community Setting Rule and to better individualize the service.
+Community Setting Rule and to better individualize the service.
+Community Setting Rule and to better individualize the service.
+Community Setting Rule and to better individu